-“Think Small” was a note written by Julian Koenig at BBD in reation to the original creative contrasting VW with large American cars. ”Lemon” was what a comment made by Rita Selden of one of the proposed ads.
+“Think Small” was a note written by Julian Koenig at BBD in reation to the original creative contrasting VW with large American cars. ”Lemon” was a comment made by Rita Selden on one of the proposed ads.

 The headline for the original VW ad was intended to be “Willkommen”

 The client (Carl Hahn) thought it was too German.
 He firmly believed that in order to compete against well entrenched American brands it had to be “as American as Apple Strudel”.